 X-rays, such as those used in CT or CAT scans, don’t appear to interfere with pacemakers.
 Still, always alert the imaging technicians that you have a pacemaker implanted before undergoing a CT or CAT scan.

 This procedure stops bleeding during surgery.
 If you have an ICD, you and your doctor should carefully weigh the benefits and risks.
 The procedure may be acceptable if certain precautions are taken.

-If you have an ICD, your doctor may recommend special precautions before undergoing electrolysis.
-Your device manufacturer may also provide recommendations that are important to follow.
+If you have an ICD, speak to your health care professional before having this procedure.
+Your device manufacturer may also provide important recommendations.

 ICD patients should be prepared to provide a note from their physician before electrolysis can be performed.

 In general, consumer appliances and electronics don’t affect the performance of ICDs and pacemakers.
 On rare occasions, some of these devices may inhibit pacemakers by a single beat.
 But the pacemaker’s regular signals are quickly restored.

 Even though these devices may pose little known risk, still strive to keep all motors and antennae at least 6 inches away from your ICD or pacemaker.
 Speak with your health care professional about whether it’s safe to use any item.